10 Best Undervalued Rule Of 40 Stocks for December 2025

 Key Catalysts

-• Licensing revenue from intellectual property portfolio
+• Potential licensing revenue growth from patent portfolio monetization

 Risk Factors